developer-ravi-03/DevScreen/Note.md

 - create mode toggle compont in ui folder
 - install dropdown- menu from shade cn
 - import mode toggle in navbar

+12. create navbar and update layout on the basis of signin or signup

+- done all the components